Skip to main content

 Fire Weather Forecasted

-Due to current weather forecasts, a Red Flag Warning has been issued for the Kittitas Valley.
-As part of PSE’s wildfire safe operations, we are turning on system settings that are more sensitive to potential hazards.
-These settings will stay in place as long as high wildfire risk conditions are present.
+As part of PSE’s wildfire safe operations, we will be turning on system settings in the affected area.
+These settings, which are more sensitive to potential hazards like a tree branch touching a power line, will stay in place as long as high wildfire risk conditions are present.

 Enhanced Powerline Settings are designed to help keep you safe, but they may result in unplanned power outages.
 This is not a Public Safety Power Shutoff, where we proactively turn off power in advance of severe weather.